Checklist for Maryland Legislative History Research

 Laws of Maryland, Online Versions:

-The Maryland State Archives offers--for free--digitized copies of the Laws of Maryland, from colonial times to present.
-HeinOnline (available at Library and MD Judiciary Staff) has digitized copies of the Laws of Maryland, from 1777 to present.
+The Maryland State Archives website has free digitized copies of the Laws of Maryland, from colonial times to present.
+HeinOnline (available at the Library and to Maryland Judiciary Staff) has digitized copies of the Laws of Maryland (and its colonial predecessor), from 1692 to present.
 The General Assembly website has an index of chapters and bill numbers, starting in 1996.
 Since 2007, the General Assembly has offered PDF versions of chapters, as they appear in the Laws of Maryland.
 These are available from links on the corresponding bill page.
 Searching and browsing capabilities vary among these providers.

 Step 4: Find the bill number

 Note the bill number provided in the header of the chapter in the Laws of Maryland.
 It is important to note whether the bill number provided is for the House or the Senate.
-To locate bills numbers from 1996 to the present, it may be easier to use the General Assembly website's Legislation by Session.
+To locate bill numbers from 1996 to the present, it may be easier to use the General Assembly website's index of chapters and bill numbers.
+Remember to note the year as well as the bill number, as bills are numbered consecutively throughout a single session; numbers begin at 1 in each new session.

 Step 5.
 Analyze history using legislative sources